ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 For learning approaches where NRE or NLE are applied, we cannot train an embedding network simultaneously with the density estimator but instead apply another step to preprocess the data before passing it to the neural network.
 For this purpose, we provide two options for separate data compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
-The CNN is assumed to have been trained as part of a previous NPE experiment.
+Note that our implementation assumes that the CNN corresponds to a fully optimised (i.e., fixed) embedding network that has been trained as part of a previous NPE experiment.
 For both PCA and CNN, the code expects a pickle file containing the pretrained model.
 The PCA model can be trained separately using the `tutorials/analysis_notebooks/PCA_image_compressor.ipynb` notebook.

 ```json
 {